 - Stipends provided by the City of Cambridge.

-This program is supported in part by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-1602595, and the Wolbach Library at the Harvard-Smithsonian Center for Astrophysics.
+This program is supported in part by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-1602595, the City of Cambridge, the Wolbach Library at the Harvard-Smithsonian Center for Astrophysics, members of Rotary Cambridge, and generous individuals.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.